Teidesat/ADCS-embedded-software/README.md

-# IMU Attitude Determination
+# ADCS Embedded Software

-Research algorithm for the orientation of the `TEIDESAT-1` satellite.
+Research algorithm for the orientation of the `TEIDESAT-1` satellite

 # Hardware

-## IMU (Inertial Measurement Unit)
+## IMU

 The IMU `Adafruit LSM9DS1 9-DOF` is used.
 It containing multiple sensors for taking different measurements:
 - Acceleration (m/s^2): 3 accelerometers (XYZ axis)